Accelerating LLM Inference with Lossless Speculative Decoding Algorithms for Heterogeneous Vocabularies: Future Work

 \section{Future Work}

-Future work includes fully integrating \cref{alg:vocabs-intersection} into Hugging Face Transformers to encourage broader adoption.
-Another direction is to assess the effectiveness and applicability of \cref{alg:string-sd} in real-world scenarios, particularly with drafters using small vocabularies, such as \citealp{wang2024mambabyte}.
-Also, exploring drafter adjustment strategies for \cref{alg:vocabs-intersection} to increase acceptance~rates.
+Future work includes assessing the effectiveness and applicability of \cref{alg:string-sd} in real-world scenarios, particularly with drafters of small vocabularies such as \citealp{wang2024mambabyte}, and exploring drafter adjustment strategies for \cref{alg:vocabs-intersection} to increase acceptance~rates.